Looking to relaunch your career after a break? Careers expert Helen Green shares her tips to leap back into the workforce with confidence.

-I know people who have not only cared for children or elderly family members on their career break but been heavily involved in the community as volunteers.
-As a parent, former committee volunteer, employee and now business owner, arguably the most challenging and skill building ‘work’ I have undertaken over the last 20 years has been unpaid.
-A client on her ‘career break’ had been on call 24/7 for a cat rescue shelter, was treasurer of a local prominent sporting club and helped a local charity manage their fundraising events.
-Being unpaid, she didn’t think it relevant to include on her CV, yet it deepened her credentials, displayed a community minded approach and enhanced her employability.
-It is easy to say, I just did this or only did that, and I am guilty of this too.
+I know people who have not only cared for children or elderly family members during their career break, but have been heavily involved in the community as volunteers.
+As a parent, former committee volunteer, employee, and now business owner, arguably the most challenging and skill- building ‘work’ I have undertaken over the last 20 years has been unpaid.
+A client on her ‘career break’ had been on call 24/7 for a cat rescue shelter, was treasurer of a local prominent sporting club, and helped a local charity manage their fundraising events.
+Being unpaid, she didn’t think it relevant to include it on her resume, yet it deepened her credentials, displayed a community-minded approach, and enhanced her employability.
+It’s easy to say, I just did this or only did that; I am guilty of this too.
 Banish these words, acknowledge your contributions and own them.

-Tip #6 – Write a CV that sells
+Tip #6 – Write a resume that sells

 Tip #7 – Update your job search strategy – fish where the fish are

 Investigate online job boards including specialist employment sites aimed at flexible work arrangements.
-Contact specialist recruiters and don’t be afraid to approach organisations directly.
-Some organisations have well-structured return to work programs for eligible candidates who have had two years or more away from the industry.
+Contact specialist recruiters and don’t be afraid to approach organizations directly.
+Some organizations have well-structured return-to-work programs for eligible candidates who have had two years or more away from the industry.

 Tip #8 – Consider joining a relevant industry association

 There are multiple potential benefits.
 One of my clients looking to return to work in his sector attended an industry global conference in Melbourne last year.
 Through a connection made, he was employed within ten weeks.

 Tip #9 – Brand YOU – social media